ThatJerk/ImagicalMine/README.md

 - [x] ImagicalMine doesn't allow PocketMine servers to be listed on their website in an effort to make a blatant barrier.
 - [x] Keith has no coding knowledge whatsoever.
 He literally just whines to his developers in the issue tracker until somebody finds some Genisys code to copy & paste.
 - [x] ImagicalMine strays so far away from the official branch that compatibility issues happen way too often for comfort.
 They made a promise to improve upon PocketMine not completely change it.
+- [x] Probably have no good reason to exist anyways